 All providers are required to have a yearly independent audit performed by a certified public accountant who has no connection with the organization either in fact or in appearance.
 The audit will be based on the previous fiscal year's financial activity.
 For both profit and non- profit facilities, the audited statements shall be prepared in accordance with current generally accepted accounting principles (GAAP) and generally accepted auditing standards (GAAS) as promulgated by the American Institute of Certified Public Accountants and other appropriate authoritative bodies.
 The independent audit report shall include supplemental information schedules as required by the Department.
-These supplemental information schedules shall be in a format specified by the Department and contain the financial information required by the Department.
+These supplemental information required by the Department.
 This independent audit will be used to verify the total revenues and expenditures reported on the Residential Child Care Facility and Child Placement Agency cost report.
 If discrepancies exist between the totals in the Residential Child Care Facility and Child Placement Agency cost report and the independent audit, the discrepancies shall be reconciled such that an auditor can express an unqualified opinion.